-One of the worst things to admit in any job is failure.
-And failure in attaining client goals is even worse.
-That’s why TTV, or time to value, is such a vital metric to track.
-It provides an accurate snapshot of your product’s effectiveness, and it keeps you on your toes.
+One of the worst things to admit in any job is a failure.
+And failure to attain client goals is even worse.
+That’s why TTV, or time to value, is a vital metric to track.
+It provides an accurate snapshot of your product’s effectiveness and keeps you on your toes.

 That rise also brings challenges in product, communication, and processes.
 The road to improving time to value can be tricky, but with a few customer success tactics, it will all become clear very soon.